 Curved Flanges welded in slab form will be stripped to required width prior to Radiographic Testing.

 The density range for a radiographic film shall be between 2.5 to 3.5.

-The radiographer will develop, interpret, and report all radiographs taken before presenting to the Quality Control Department.
-The Quality Control personal will separate the double loaded RT films and present the film with the clearest visibility to the Quality Assurance Inspector for preliminary approval, (See welding Sequence page 2).
+1. The radiographer will develop, interpret, and report all radiographs taken before presenting to the Quality Control Department.
+The Quality Control personal will review and present the film to the Quality Assurance Inspector for approval, (See welding Sequence page 1).
 After viewing the Quality Assurance Inspector will complete form #193 and enclose with the radiography report.
-The RT's will then be returned to the Quality Control Department for submittal to the D.O.T.
-Office of Materials at Ames, Iowa for final approval, disposition and reporting.
+The RT film will then be returned to the Quality Control Department for submittal to the D.O.T.
+Construction and Materials Bureau at Ames, Iowa for recording.

 The fabricator shall identify on the shop drawings where splices are to be in tension, compression or reversal of stresses and the extent of the initial radiographic inspection.

 When ultrasonic testing is required or if fracture critical materials are being tested the radiograph reports shall be accompanied by a copy of the ultrasonic testing reports.